Mathematics

 -

-We seek to prepare our students for life by providing them with the essential Mathematical knowledge and developing their thinking skills.
+We seek to prepare our students for life by providing them with the essential mathematical knowledge and developing their thinking skills.

 Learning Outcomes